kvermeul/kvermeul.github.io/_pages/about.md

 I obtained my doctorate in 2020 under the supervision of professor Timur Friedman at Sorbonne Université.

 I am the maintainer of the [Reverse Traceroute](https://github.com/NEU-SNS/revtrvp) system.
-The system currently runs half a million reverse traceroute per day in coordination with the [M-Lab](https://www.measurementlab.net) NDT speedtests.
+The system currently runs half a million reverse traceroutes per day in coordination with the [M-Lab](https://www.measurementlab.net) NDT speedtests.
 The data are publicly available [here](https://console.cloud.google.com/storage/browser/archive-measurement-lab/autoload/v1/revtr;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).

 <!--- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.